 Check out the many code patterns, which provide roadmaps for solving complex problems with blockchain technology, and include architecture diagrams, code repos, and additional reading.

-Stop by the Blockchain Developer Center.
+Stop by the IBM Developer Blockchain hub.
 It’s your source for free tools and tutorials, along with code and community support, for developing and deploying blockchain solutions for business.